Catrobat/LunaAndCatTutorialGame/README.md

  _Every [commit](https://github.com/Catrobat/LunaAndCatTutorialGame/commits/master) is the individual's work, except stating otherwise in the title of the commit._

-The [Storyline](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/story/Storylines) was based on [Naomi Pfaff](https://github.com/npfaff)'s [research](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/story/Research) on the desired audience, while [Stefania Mak](https://github.com/stefaniamak) was in charge of bringing that story to life graphically by [storyboards](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/story/Storyboards) and [digital designs](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/graphics).
+The [Storyline](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/story/Storylines) was based on [Naomi Pfaff](https://github.com/npfaff)'s [research](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/story/Research) on the desired audience, while [Stefania Mak](https://github.com/stefaniamak) was in charge of bringing that story to life graphically by [storyboards](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/story/Storyboards) and [graphics](https://github.com/Catrobat/LunaAndCatTutorialGame/tree/master/graphics).

 A sequence of images can now be flicked through by touching the screen.
 The correct dialogue is assigned to the correct image.
 When a unit ends